arm-on/plan/short-term.md

 - Ch 11

 ## Probability and Statistics
-- Sharifi-Zarchi (Status: on Session 4)
+- Dr. Sharifi-Zarchi (Status: on Session 4)